-ARCH 242 Drawing I (2) Introduces the student to basic techniques of sketching and use of various media.
+ARCH 242 Drawing I (3) Two hours of lecture and two hours of laboratory per week.
+Prerequisite: permission of department.
+Freshman standing.
+For ARCH majors only.
+Introduces the student to basic techniques of sketching and use of various media.

 ARCH 343 Drawing II: Line Drawing (3) Studio, four hours per week.
 Six hours of laboratory per week.
 Prerequisite: ARCH 400 or permission of department.
 For ARCH majors only.
 Basic free hand line drawing for architectural perception and design.